YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### pybedtools
-**Detailed Use Case:** When analyzing transcription factor binding sites, you often need to relate them to genomic features like promoters, enhancers, or other regulatory elements to understand binding patterns.
+**Detailed Use Case:** When analyzing transcription factor binding sites, it is often necessary to relate them to genomic features like promoters, enhancers, or other regulatory elements to understand binding patterns.

 **Expanded Example:**
 ```python